devopslibrary/dl-frontend/_posts/2016-8-22-Jenkins CCJPE HA.markdown

 Since this is the enterprise version of Jenkins, you will need to request a trial license before you can do anything else.
 After you complete the registration, go ahead and do a Jenkins install on the second AWS instance.

 Jenkins High Availability Overview
 ----------------------------------
 While that's installing, let's talk a little more in depth about what Jenkins High Availability is, and what it is not.
 Essentially, the Enterprise Jenkins HA plugin uses Jgroups to configure active/passive high availability when it detects that two masters are sharing the same Jenkins home.

 Because we installed Jenkins on the **Jenkins01** instance first, it'll start out as our "primary" instance.

 If you try to access **Jenkins02** on port 8080 on the other hand, you'll see a message letting you know that the node is standing by in case the primary instance fails.
 Effectively, a Jenkins fail-over results in the shutting down of the current Jenkins master, followed by it starting up on a second server.

 Failover Overview
 -----------------
 Because both masters share the same *$JENKINS_HOME*, a failover has the following characteristics.
-Tje following will all survive a failover event:
+The following will all survive a failover event:

 * Jenkins Settings
 * Configuration of Jobs & Users